By Joanne Jeffries. Last Updated 20th September 2021. Welcome to this guide on Humberside airport accident claims.

 - Ensuring that staff receive regular breaks and rest from performing manual work

 While we cannot tell you hear how much your compensation claim is actually worth, we can give you a look at the kind of compensation amounts that are awarded for different types of injuries using this personal injury claims calculator chart.
-It shows how a number of example injuries are valued according to the judicial collage guidelines.
-The basic principle is that the more an injury will impact the claimants life and the more pain and suffering it has caused them the more money will be awarded.
+It shows how a number of example injuries are valued according to the Judicial College Guidelines’ 2019 edition.
+The basic principle is that the more an injury will impact the claimant’s life and the more pain and suffering it has caused them the more money will be awarded.
 For a more exact figure, you would have to have a discussion about your injury and your circumstances with an advisor or a personal injury solicitor.

 |Serious damage to both hands||Permanent cosmetic damage and loss of function in both hands||£47,550-£79,360|